-Jeremy Renner is expected to reprise his role as Avengers sharpshooter Hawkeye for a live-action series that will have him pass the torch — as well as his bow and arrows, most likely — to a young girl named Kate Bishop.
+Jeremy Renner will reprise his role as Avengers sharpshooter Hawkeye for a live-action series that will have him pass the torch — as well as his bow and arrows, most likely — to a young girl named Kate Bishop.
 The series is inspired by the Marvel Comics series that followed Clint Barton and his young protégé.

 The Scarlet Witch and the Vision will co-headline a show for Disney Plus that will bring back Paul Bettany and Elizabeth Olsen as the titular android and energy-manipulating heroine, respectively.
 Captain Marvel co-writer Jac Schaeffer will serve as head writer and showrunner on the series, which is rumored to be set in the 1950s.
 The series isn’t expected to premiere on Disney Plus until 2020 at the earliest.

 Falcon and Winter Soldier

-MCU veterans Sebastian Stan and Anthony Mackie will reprise their roles as the Winter Soldier and the Falcon, respectively, in this series a series penned by Empire writer Malcolm Spellman and directed by Kari Skogland (The Handmaid’s Tale).
+MCU veterans Sebastian Stan and Anthony Mackie will reprise their roles as the Winter Soldier and the Falcon, respectively, in this series penned by Empire writer Malcolm Spellman and directed by Kari Skogland (The Handmaid’s Tale).
 The series is expected to have its lead characters deal with their new roles and relationship with Captain America in the aftermath of Endgame.